 Scientifically speaking “Average hip abductor (Glute medius) torque in 24 distance runners with ITBS was found by Fredericson et al (2000) to be significantly weaker than that of the uninjured limb and controls.”

-Short hand…work your butt out, not off with these glute strengthening moves.
+Short hand…work your butt out, not off with these glute activation exercises.